MASc in Global Sustainable Development (2023 Entry)

 Studying an MASc in Global Sustainable Development will open careers in the public, private and third sectors in a range of areas and functions including the following:

 - Governance – shaping policy and processes at local, national and international level

-- Research – academic via MRes or PhD research or for an organisation in the public, private or third sector including think-tanks
+- Research – academic via Master's by Research or PhD research or for an organisation in the public, private or third sector including think-tanks

-- Teaching at all levels: primary, secondary, HE and tertiary
+- Teaching at all levels: primary, secondary, Higher Education and tertiary

 - Project management in any industry – this could be a community or commercial project